 Whether you’ve just received your learners permit and are working toward your full license or you are an experienced driver, this blog will outline to you everything you need to know about the Class 5 license including restrictions and tips for passing.

-The Class 5 driver’s license in Alberta is the standard license to operate a car or light truck, motorhome, or moped.
+The Class 5 driver’s licence in Alberta is the standard licence to operate a car or light truck, motorhome, or moped.
 It’s one of 7 classes of Alberta driver’s licenses you can have.
 There are two types are :

 As a probationary driver, you have a number of driving restrictions :

-The GDL license in Alberta gets you one step closer to becoming fully licensed.
+The GDL licence in Alberta gets you one step closer to becoming fully licensed.
 To qualify, you must :

-To get your full Alberta Class 5 license you must pass the advanced road test.
-You must be suspension free for the last year of your Class 5 GDL license.
+To get your full Alberta Class 5 licence you must pass the advanced road test.
+You must be suspension free for the last year of your Class 5 GDL licence.
 Fulfilling these conditions will qualify you to become fully licensed.

 It will take a minimum of three years to complete both the learner's and probationary stages of the Class 5 program.

-You will get points if you don’t show the necessary driving skills (checking mirrors or blind spots), fail to follow the rules of the road, and poor maneuvering of the vehicle.
+You will get points if you don’t show the necessary driving skills (checking mirrors or blind spots), fail to follow the rules of the road, and poorly manoeuvre the vehicle.
 You can automatically fail if you break traffic laws or endanger a pedestrian or another driver.

-Passing the advanced road test qualifies you for a full license.
+Passing the advanced road test qualifies you for a full licence.
 The test determines whether you have the advanced driving skills and knowledge to be a safe and effective driver.

 Here are five of the best tips to help you prepare for the advanced road test :